 About Me

-What it’s Like to Work with Me
+What it’s Like to Work Together

 My clinical work is trauma-informed and focused on how stress and past experiences show up in the present.
 I pay close attention to pacing and regulation, and I’m intentional about not rushing people into insight or processing before there’s enough stability to support it.